-Budgeted cost: £14,000
+Budgeted cost: £28,000

-Activity Evidence that supports this approach Challenge number(s) addressed Targeted professional development from within the CLF -networks for subject leads (Maths, English, Raising Attainment) -integra professional development -Primary Academy Collaboration (PAC) attendance and collaboration -Core Team Meetings supported by WLT and SLT The EEF PP report April 2022 recommends schools take a tiered approach with teaching being the top priority, including professional development, training and support for early career teachers.
-2, 3, 4, 5 & 6 Increase subject knowledge and confidence for all staff for the teaching of phonics through: -Implementation of 'Unlocking letters and sounds' -Staff training for the new phonics scheme including the 1:1 interventions -regular developmental feedback to all staff teaching phonics -Purchasing of additional phonetically decodable books -Subscription to Bug club to give access to a wider range of phonetically decodable books digitally EEF PP report April 2022 EEF Toolkit: Phonics = +5 months Phonics has a positive impact overall with extensive evidence and is an important component in the development of early reading skills, particularly children from disadvantaged backgrounds.
-4, 5 Peer coaching for all class teachers EEF PP report April 2022 EEF: Guidance report: Effective professional development 'When designing and selecting professional development programmes, school leaders should focus on the mechanisms for development, such as feedback or goal setting.'
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted professional development from within the CLF -networks for subject leads (Maths, English, Raising Attainment) -integra professional development -Primary Academy Collaboration (PAC) attendance and collaboration -Core Team Meetings supported by WLT and SLT -NPQ through five counties The EEF PP report April 2022 recommends schools take a tiered approach with teaching being the top priority, including professional development, training and support for early career teachers.
+2, 3, 4, 5 & 6 Increase subject knowledge and confidence for all staff for the teaching of phonics through: -Implementation of 'Unlocking letters and sounds' -Staff training for new staff members for the phonics scheme, including the 1:1 interventions -regular developmental feedback to all staff teaching phonics -Purchasing of additional phonetically decodable books -Member of staff on WLT to have responsibility for Phonics leadership.
+EEF PP report April 2022 EEF Toolkit: Phonics = +5 months Phonics has a positive impact overall with extensive evidence and is an important component in the development of early reading skills, particularly children from disadvantaged backgrounds.
+4, 5 Peer coaching for all class teachers -All class teachers and HLTA staff to have a peer coach. -Training provided for how to coach effectively.
+EEF PP report April 2022 EEF: Guidance report: Effective professional development 'When designing and selecting professional development programmes, school leaders should focus on the mechanisms for development, such as feedback or goal setting.'
+2, 3, 4 & 5

+-Dedicated weekly sessions within in the directed Budget for peer coaching. -Development of Teaching and Learning framework to be used for monitoring and coaching.
 'Ensure that professional development effectively builds knowledge and motivates staff, develops teaching techniques, and embeds practice.'
-2, 3, 4 & 5

 'Implement professional development programmes with care, taking in to consideration the context and needs of the school.'
-EEF PP report April 2022 EEF: Guidance report: Effective professional development 2, 3, 4 & 5 EEF: Guidance report: Effective professional development 2, 3, 4 & 5 EEF PP report April 2022 EEF toolkit: Metacognition and self regulation = +7 months 'The evidence indicates that explicitly teaching strategies to help plan, monitor and evaluate specific aspects of their learning can be effective.'
+Instructional coaching for all ECTs through Ambition Institute EEF PP report April 2022 EEF: Guidance report: Effective professional development 2, 3, 4 & 5 CPD for all new staff for a metacognitive approach (ELLI) and PD through the year for all staff -New colleagues to join induction session in addition to whole staff INSET (overtime) -New colleagues who join not in September to have a bespoke induction EEF PP report April 2022 EEF toolkit: Metacognition and self regulation = +7 months 'The evidence indicates that explicitly teaching strategies to help plan, monitor and evaluate specific aspects of their learning can be effective.'
 'Teachers can demonstrate effective use of metacognitive and self-regulatory strategies by modelling their own thought processes.'
-3 EEF toolkit: Oral language interventions = +6 months 'On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.'
+3 Train and empower all staff to meet the language learning needs of all their pupils leading to improved outcomes across the curriculum and in particular in reading and writing.
+Voice 21 project EEF toolkit: Oral language interventions = +6 months 'On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.'
 'It is important that spoken language activities are matched to learners' current stage of development, so that it extends their learning and connects with the curriculum.'
 'Training can support adults to ensure they model and develop pupils' oral language skills and vocabulary development.'
 Closing the vocabulary gap - Alex Quigley 'Low vocabulary levels are a consistent factor for disadvantaged pupils across the country.'
-'Children with restricted vocabularies at 5years old are more 5, 2, 3 'Low vocabulary levels are a consistent factor for disadvantaged pupils across the country.' months 'On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.'
-'It is important that spoken language activities are matched to learners' current stage of development, so that it extends their learning and connects with the curriculum.'
-'Training can support adults to ensure they model and develop pupils' oral language skills and vocabulary development.'
-Closing the vocabulary gap - Alex Quigley 'Low vocabulary levels are a consistent factor for disadvantaged pupils across the country.'
+'Children with restricted vocabularies at 5years old are more likely to be poor readers as adults.'
+5, 2, 3

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £85,000

-Budgeted cost: £86,500